lagp0310/markdown-docs-translation-tracker/README.md

     The configuration for this tool is made in `config.json`.
 Here's a list of the current parameters that can be used:

-    - `docsRootPath (string)`: The root path of your documentation project.
+    - `docsRootPath (string)`: The root path of your documentation project in your local environment.
+    - `repositoryRootPath (string)`: The root path of the documentation in the repository.
     - `recursive (boolean)`: Whether or not to search files in directories recursively.
     - `directoriesToExclude (Array)`: Which directories to exclude when searching files.
     - `filesToExclude (Array)`: Which files to exclude from the search. **Note**: These must have the dot before the file extension, for example `.css`.